 How to Amplify Your Positive Impact

 Becoming a source of positive influence does not require grand gestures.
 It begins with small, consistent actions.
 You can consciously cultivate higher standards and create more powerful, positive ripples.
-Here are a few practical ways to start.
+Here are a few practical ways to start implementing the principle of “be the kind of person that makes other people want to up quote origin” in your daily life.

 Define Your Core Values